-Allison Akhnoukh | Chief of Staff
+Allison Akhnoukh | Design Manager

 Before joining 2Rev, Allison was the founding CEO of Caliber Schools, a Bay Area-based next generation charter management organization.
 Previously, she worked for the Knowledge is Power Program (KIPP) Foundation, where she supported the growth and sustainability of KIPP regions across the country.
 Prior to this work, Allison served as Director of School Portfolio Management for Oakland Unified School District and Director of Development for Epiphany Middle School in Dorchester, MA.
 Allison received a bachelor’s degree in philosophy from Dartmouth College and an MBA from Harvard Business School, where she performed initial research for the book Disrupting Class by Clay Christensen and Michael Horn.
 She is also a graduate of the Broad Residency in Urban Education.